Author Quotes

 I’ve always explored weird real-life biology in my fiction, especially in the context of fungi, which often seems alien in its details.
 These are in a sense transitional forms, between animal and plant, that are incredibly complex and which we don’t quite understand in all of that complexity just yet.
 So often it’s not that you go out to explore ecology through weird fiction, but that the weirdness of the real world suggests certain impulses in your fiction.

-–Jeff VanderMeer on ecology in weird fiction
+–Jeff VanderMeer in our talk about ecology in weird fiction

 I’m deeply interested in stories that have been left untold and erased from history, and in the reasons behind such erasure.
 I see this happening with climate change today to some extent.